BMMRO-tech/BMMRO/architectural-decision-records/2023-07-10_self_managed_dropdowns.md

 - May have security implications

 ### Option 3 - Options pulled from MS Access database
+MS Access DB is only available while there is access to the local network.
+It was not possible to have the entries pulled while offline, and the nature of research is such that the BMMRO researchers spend a lot of time on the open seas.

 Pros:
 - MS access is the source of truth for projects in BMMRO